feltor-dev/feltor-dev.github.io/_pages/about.md

 MW has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement no. 713683 (COFUNDfellowsDTU).
+We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan Xp GPU used for our research.

 ## Terms of use